Approve or Reject Harness Delegates

 - In Harness, click Setup, and then click Harness Delegates.
 The Harness Delegates page appears, listing your registered Delegates.

-- Click Manage Delegate Profiles, and then click Add Delegate Profile.
+- Click Delegate Profiles, and then click Add Delegate Profiles.

 - Enter a name for the Delegate Profile.